 A composite system in a pure state is disentangled if it can be factored into a product of states:

-which is a fully entangled pure state, and the mixed state
+which is a fully entangled pure state, and the mixed state formed by two Bell states:

-which, at variance to \(\rho_e\), is completely disentangled: it is a mixture of two maximally entangled states, and can be written in the separable form,
+which, at variance to \(\rho_e\), is disentangled: it is a mixture of two maximally entangled states, and can be written in the separable form,

 A necessary condition for a state \(\rho \in \mathcal{H}_A \otimes \mathcal{H}_B\) to be separable, is the positive partial transpose or Peres criterion: